CV

 SBS Television 2023 'Who The Bloody Hell Are We?'
 Episode: History of Maori in Australia. https://www.youtube.com/watch?v=KiwozmWFLKE 1 min 41 - 2 min 22

-Holland America Line Cruises 2023 promotional material, as an historian, and a cultural practioner.
+Holland America Line Cruises 2023 promotional material, as a historian, and a cultural practitioner.

 October 1995 - February 2005

-Serving in the Australian Defence Force for 10 years, initially as a Paratrooper before corps transferring and becoming a Military Policeman; provided me with a wide range of experiences and skills in a number of areas.
+Brent served in the Australian Defence Force for 10 years, initially as a Paratrooper before corps transferring and becoming a Military Policeman; providing him with a wide range of experiences and skills in a number of areas.

-Military service is a part of my family heritage, with ancestors being recognised Maori war chiefs, and European military staff (both Commissioned Officers and Other Ranks).
+Military service is a part of his family heritage, with ancestors being recognised Maori war chiefs, and European military staff (both Commissioned Officers and Other Ranks).

-As a soldier, I was awarded the prizes for Most Outstanding Soldier and Best at P.T.
+As a soldier, Brent was awarded the prizes for Most Outstanding Soldier and Best at P.T.
 (Physical Training) at the School of Infantry in 1996.
-I was also awarded a Certificate of Merit - Provost Marshall Army for my role in fighting fires and evacuating personnel during the 2002 Sydney fires, and was deployed on Operation Relex II in 2003.
+He was also awarded a Certificate of Merit - Provost Marshall Army for his role in fighting fires and evacuating personnel during the 2002 Sydney fires, and was deployed on border patrol operations as part of Operation Relex II in 2003.